sirMBates/proDrvrapp/README.md

 + The driver is reporting to the garage.
 + The driver is currently at garage.
 + The driver is enroute to start of trip/work location.
++ The driver is currently working the trip/work order.
++ The driver has finished the trip/work order.

 As well as other status updates.
 The driver will see all information pertaining to the current trip/work order that they've been assign to.
 They will complete any and all details needed, review the trip/work order and submit back to dispatch for finalizing.
 The driver can also add details from the trip/work order to there trip/work sheet, which can also be submitted to payroll department (if necessary).